-Patrick Sells is launching a new venture that aims to bridge two sectors he knows very well.
+Patrick Sells is launching a new venture that aims to bridge two sectors he knows well.

-Sells, who has held chief innovation officer roles at crypto firm NYDIG and New York-based Quontic Bank, is launching True Digital Group, an online platform designed to help financial institutions innovate and more easily identify and implement new fintech partners.
+Sells, who has held chief innovation officer roles at crypto firm NYDIG and New York City-based Quontic Bank, is launching True Digital Group, an online platform designed to help financial institutions innovate and more easily identify and implement new fintech partners.

 Banks or credit unions pay a fee to join and can access seminars focused on topics such as compliance, crypto and lending.